jimfinnis/SimpleChat/README.md

 The pattern name can be used to disable and enable a pattern in a topic from inside an action.

-Whole topics can also be enabled and disable, as well as being promoted and demoted to the top or bottom of their list.
+Whole topics can also be enabled and disabled, as well as being promoted and demoted to the top or bottom of their list.

 ## Patterns